RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

 This means that *the Python version you're installing doesn't support your MacOS and/or XCode version.* In particular:

 * XCode 13.3+ is officially supported by CPython since 3.8.13 and 3.9.8.
-We have downstream patches to support it in some older versions, too, see ["Python versions with extended support" in the README](https://github.com/pyenv/pyenv#python-versions-with-extended-support).
+We use downstream patches to support it in some older versions, too, see ["Python versions with extended support" in the README](https://github.com/pyenv/pyenv#python-versions-with-extended-support).
 * The ARM64 architecture is supported since 3.8.10 and 3.9.1

 ## Keg-only Homebrew packages are forcibly linked / added to PATH